A shrub, growing to about 3 metres tall.

 Easily propagated from seed or cuttings.

-Regenerates after fire from epicormic and basal shoots.
+Regenerates after fire from epicormic and basal shoots as well as from the seedbank.

-citrinus…from the Latin citrinus meaning lemon, referring to the scent of the leaves.
+citrinus – Latin meaning “lemon”, referring to the scent of the leaves.